San Diego Outdoor Living Project Timeline: How Long It Really Takes

 Chris MacMillan, General Manager

 Most projects don’t fall behind because of one big disaster; they slip in small ways: unclear scope, late approvals, long-lead materials, and poor scheduling.
-After designing and building over 6,000 outdoor living projects in San Diego County, we’ve seen what keeps timelines tight — and what makes them unravel.
+After designing and building over 6,000 outdoor living projects in San Diego County, we have seen what keeps timelines tight and what makes them unravel.

-Most of the calendar time lives in design, approvals, and ordering — not the actual installation.
+Most of the calendar time lives in design, approvals, and ordering, not the actual installation.
 Good planning keeps the build phase predictable and is what makes our written On-Time Completion Guarantee possible.
+See guarantee details.

 Typical Durations by Project Type

-Every property is different, but these ranges are a realistic starting point for most San Diego projects:
+Every property is different, but these ranges are a realistic starting point for most San Diego projects.
+For cost details at each tier, see our Outdoor Living Cost Guide.

 Project Type Design & Scope Approvals/Permits On-Site Build